LordMikkel/Minishell/README.md

 Minishell is a robust POSIX-compatible command interpreter implementation, developed entirely in C as part of 42 School's advanced curriculum.

 This project represents a significant milestone for me [@LordMikkel](https://github.com/LordMikkel) and my partner [@David-dbd](https://github.com/David-dbd): it is our first large-scale collaborative development (10,000+ lines of personal code), designed to delve deep into Unix system architecture, process management, and compiler theory.
-Unlike basic academic implementations, this shell has been engineered with a focus on user experience (UX), memory stability and optimization, and a scalable AST-based architecture.
+This shell has been engineered with a focus on user experience (UX), memory stability and optimization, and a scalable AST-based architecture.

 <p align="center"> <img src=".img/score.png" alt="alt text" /> </p>